KnBrckr/picasa-album-uploader/readme.txt

 1. In Picasa Select "Tools -> Configure Buttons..."
 1. In the "Current Buttons" section of the Picasa Dialog, select the "WordPress" button.
 1. Click the "Remove" button.
-1. To completely remove the button from Picasa, remove the associated `picasa_album_uploader.pbz` file from the Picasa configuration directory on your computer.
+1. To completely remove the button from Picasa, remove the associated `your-site-name.pbz` file from the Picasa configuration directory on your computer.

 = Where are the Picasa buttons stored on my computer? =